javalib-team/sawja/doc/tutorial/sawja_tutorial.md

         JBasics.make_cms cn_formula_cl ms2_formula ]
   in
   let bir_ioc = Javalib.map_interface_or_class_context
-                  (A3Bir.transform ~formula:fhandler) ioc
+                  (JBir.transform ~formula:true ~formula_cmd:fhandler) ioc
   in
-    A3Bir.print_class bir_ioc outputDir
+    JBir.print_class bir_ioc outputDir
 ~~~~~

-You can then use the html printer on Java code containing a call to
+You can then use the printing functions on Java code containing a call to
 **"MyFormulaClass.myFormulaFun1"**, you will see that the call is
 replaced by a *formula* instruction.